A Separated Shoulder Does Not Have to Keep you From Daily Activities

 Acromioclavicular (AC) joint injuries are more commonly known as a separated shoulder.
 The AC joint is where the shoulder blade meets the collarbone.
 It functions as a pivot point allowing you to raise your arm above your head.
 Patients active in sports such as football, soccer, snowboarding, skateboarding, and other physically demanding activities are typically at the highest risk of this injury.
 If you have lost full range of motion, or have been experiencing pain as a result of a separated shoulder, our doctors in Austin, TX, can diagnose and treat your pain.
 To set up your consultation, please contact us today.

-If an injured shoulder is keeping you out of the big game, or away from work, we can provide the proper treatment needed to help your restore full range of motion.
+If an Injured shoulder is keeping you out of the big game, or away from work, we can provide the proper treatment needed to help you restore your full range of motion.

 Cause of AC Injuries